yousefabohend/yousefabohend/README.md

 # Yusuf Kaya / Youssef Mohamed (Software Engineer)

-- 👨‍💻 Experienced in Node.js, React, Next.js, and Python.
+- 👨‍💻 Experienced in JavaScript/TypeScript, Python, and Rust.
-- 🤖 Developed IoT projects with using RaspberryPi, Arduino IDE, and ESP32.
+- 🤖 Developed IoT projects using Raspberry Pi, Arduino, and ESP32.
 - 💻 Passionate about building innovative and user-friendly applications.

 Looking for new opportunities to collaborate and contribute to Open-source.